ManuSquall/SquallJavaSniffer/README.md

 <!-- Repository git : https://github.com/ManuSquall/SquallJavaSniffer -->
 # SquallJavaSniffer

-Java console app to get informations from a website by this url and display it in terminal.
+Java console app to get informations from a website by his url and display it in terminal.

 ## Context